247 Solitaire title image

 Unfortunately, no Solitaire games are 100% winnable due to the nature of the games.
 Sometimes, you’ll get an awful draw that leaves you completely stuck.
 Other times, what seemed like a good play in the beginning gets you cornered into a loss.
 Luckily, it’s easy to start again with a new hand, so don’t be frustrated!

-Is Spider Solitaire good for your brain?
+Is 2 Suits Spider Solitaire good for your brain?

 Yes!
 Spider Solitaire requires organization skills, memory, and other cognitive abilities that, when practiced, can improve brain health and functionality.
 Studies have shown that card games are great ways to keep your brain happy and healthy.